adoyle-h/lobash/README.md

 |     🚫    | Zsh      | *             | Plan to implement it in another project       |
 |     ❔    | Ksh      | *             | No tested                                     |

 Most Lobash modules support Bash 4.0+.
-See [module usages](./doc/module-usages/README.md#not-compatible) to find what modules not compatible with Bash 4.0.
+Read [module usages](./doc/module-usages/README.md#not-compatible) to find what modules not compatible with Bash 4.0.

 ✅💬 means Lobash can be used but not all features supported in shell.
 It will print notes to show what modules is not supported and it will be ignored when building Lobash file.